iarsystems/iar-vsc-debug/webviews/listwindow/README.md

 ## Rendering

-Whenever a re-render is requested, the entire DOM (i.e. HTML tree) is cleared and recreated.
+Whenever a re-render is requested, almost the entire DOM (i.e. HTML tree) is cleared and recreated.
 The rendering logic is divided into a number of components using [custom HTML elements](https://developer.mozilla.org/en-US/docs/Web/API/Web_components/Using_custom_elements)